Kerala State Land Bank

 The Kerala State Land Bank (KSLB) is an initiative of the Government of Kerala, India providing professional and transparent governance of lands in the public domain.
 This project, which commenced during the 2008-09 plan period, has been exclusively funded by the State Planning Board.
 The objectives of the organization include inventory, surveillance, and protection of public lands, as well as revenue generation.

 Objectives

 As per the original objectives of the project, the KSLB will cater to the following government services in the land governance sector:

-Inventorisation of public lands
+Inventory of public lands

 Under this objective, all the public lands are being surveyed and details are hosted on the official government website.
 This project was initiated between 2008 and 2009 and as of today, the textual database of 25841 land parcels, a spatial database of 8313 land parcels where resurvey has been completed, and field survey using WGS-84 datum has been completed for 278 land parcels in villages which were not resurveyed so far.
 The photographs of 5269 land parcels have also been uploaded on the site.